huawei-noah/SMARTS/CONTRIBUTING.md

 ## Setting up your dev environment

-In addition to following the setup steps in the README, you'll need to install the [dev] dependencies and install the pre-commit hooks.
+In addition to following the setup steps in the README, you'll need to install the [dev] dependencies.

 ```bash
 pip install -e .[dev]